MicrosoftDocs/azure-docs/articles/stream-analytics/stream-analytics-streaming-unit-consumption.md

 ## How many SUs are required for a job?

-Choosing how many SUs are required for a particular job is depends on the on the partition configuration for the inputs and the query defined within the job.
-The **Scale** blade allows you to set the right amount of SUs required.
+Choosing how many SUs are required for a particular job is depends on the partition configuration for the inputs and the query defined within the job.
+The **Scale** blade allows you to set the right number of SUs required.
 It is a best practice to allocate more SUs than needed.
 The Stream Analytics processing engine optimizes for latency and throughput at the cost of allocating additional memory.

 In general, it is the best practice to start with 6 SUs for queries not using **PARTITION BY**.
 Then determine the sweet-spot using a trial and error method by modifying the number of SUs after passing representative amounts of data and examining the SU %Utilization metric.